Skip to content

 Luxury is not just visual.
 It’s acoustic.
 A hard entry with no textile absorbs nothing and broadcasts everything.
 Footsteps.
 Keys.
 Dog nails.
 Echo.

-Actionable command: place a grounded rug or runner that controls sound and clarifies the path.
+Place a grounded rug or runner that controls sound and clarifies the path.
 In narrow halls, a runner lengthens the sequence and stabilizes circulation.
 In larger foyers, a broader rug defines the arrival zone and prevents visual drift.
+Keep pile low enough that the door clears cleanly and the threshold never feels snagged.

 If you need the right rugs for the job, use Rugs as an architectural tool, not a pattern decision.